Leo-Lsc/AutoData/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Don't forget to give the project a star!
-Thanks again!
+Thanks!

 <!-- Contributors -->
 ## Contributors